felixrieseberg/Node-Mayhem/README.md

-![nodemayhemlogo](http://i.imgur.com/AKHyegZ.png "Node Mayhem Logo")
+![nodemayhemlogo](http://i.imgur.com/AKHyegZ.png "Node Mayhem Logo") [![Build Status](https://travis-ci.org/felixrieseberg/Node-Mayhem.svg?branch=master)](https://travis-ci.org/felixrieseberg/Node-Mayhem)

-### A simple multiplayer shooter built with Melon.js and Node.js
-[![Build Status](https://travis-ci.org/felixrieseberg/Node-Mayhem.svg?branch=master)](https://travis-ci.org/felixrieseberg/Node-Mayhem)

 ## Introduction
 Over one weekend, we (Helen Zeng, Timothy Strimple & Felix Rieseberg) built a tiny multiplayer shooter that is completely browser-based and powered by Node.js.
 We've used Melon.js, a bunch of Creative Commons-licensed art and coded our way to a quick, easy and fun shooter for Node Knockout 2013.

 A short [video can be found on YouTube](http://www.youtube.com/watch?v=17dk7ebUXf0)